 Marvel at the intricate craftsmanship of the Hassan II Mosque

-Depending on your departure details, you may wish to stroll along the Boulevard de la Corniche to Rick's Café, a bar, restaurant, and café influenced by the movie classic, Casablanca, and grab a bite to eat.
+Depending on your departure details, you may wish to stroll along the Boulevard de la Corniche to Rick's Café, a bar, restaurant, and café influenced by the movie classic, "Casablanca," and grab a bite to eat.
+When the time comes, your driver will take you to the airport to catch your departing flight.
+Safe travels!

 Looking for more inspiration for your trip to Morocco?
-Check out these other 10-day Morocco itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.
+Check out these other Morocco itineraries, explore different ways to spend 10 days in Morocco, or discover the best time to visit Morocco.

 Map